Translating Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X') into English

 - 'I'm the only man you want' (You should pick me, not Kudō).

-This poses a real problem for Ishigami's characterisation.
-Although love and jealousy are clearly the driving force behind Ishigami's letters, at no time does he express a direct interest in becoming Yasuko's 'man'.
+- This poses a real problem for characterisation.
+Although love and jealousy are clearly the driving emotion behind the letters, at no time does Ishigami, even when writing as a stalker, express a direct interest in becoming her 'man'.
 It is precisely his failure to state the obvious that gives his letters their flavour.
 The translation completely recasts Ishigami's words and supplies a motivation not explicitly found in the Japanese.

 The fourth letter

-The fourth letter (on Ishigami's computer) is longer than the other three and, influenced by the intensity of emotion, has more varied sentence structures.
+The fourth letter (on Ishigami's computer) is longer than the other three.
+Influenced by the intensity of emotion, it also has more varied sentence structures.
 The language features an honorific and uses である de aru, a more formal version of だ da.

-In the first section, Ishigami reveals that he has identified Yasuko's suitor and angrily asks the nature of their relationship.
+In the first part, Ishigami reveals in a snarky way that he has identified Yasuko's suitor.
+He angrily asks the nature of their relationship and declares that a love relationship would be regarded as betrayal.

 Anata ni kikitai.
 Kono dansei to wa dō yū naka na no ka.